 Leasehold customers can expect to receive their service charge estimate in February of each year, prior to the start of the new financial year in April.
 As stated within the terms of lease agreements, payment for service charges are due in full, in advance of the financial year.

-Our customers are obligated to pay the service charge in full, however where customers are unable to pay the charge one installment, our customer offer is to split the charge over 12 months via Direct Debit from April to March.
+Our customers are obligated to pay the service charge in full, however where customers are unable to pay the charge one instalment, our customer offer is to split the charge over 12 months via Direct Debit from April to March.

 Service charge reconciliations